Orthodontics Can Change Lives

 Other studies have shown that while we often associate a smile with a feeling of joy, smiling more often can actually trick our bodies into feeling happy.

-Dr. Stosich believes that every child deserves the ability to transform their lives through the science of orthodontics.
-Because of this, he dedicates his skills to serving underprivileged and underserved children.
+Dr. Spector believes that every child deserves the ability to transform their lives through the science of orthodontics.
+Because of ther, he dedicates her skills to serving underprivileged and underserved children.

 Philosopher Thích Nhất Hạnh said it best: “Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.”

-Dr. Stosich and his team at iDentity Orthodontics see this reality every day.
+Dr. Spector and her team at iDentity Orthodontics see ther reality every day.